Apple Pay Suica Guide

-Suica, PASMO and ICOCA are basically the same for regular transit and payments but Suica has Suica Day Passes, Suica Green Car Tickets and other options not available on PASMO or ICOCA.
-Add Suica if you want those options for travel on JR East lines.
+Suica, PASMO and ICOCA are the same and mutually compatible for regular transit and payments but Apple Pay Suica has Suica Day Passes, Suica Green Car Tickets and other options not available on PASMO or ICOCA, it also has the widest support for foreign issue credit•debit cards.

 Requirements

-- Apple Pay payment card already in Wallet for adding money to Suica • PASMO • ICOCA.
+- Apple Pay payment card already in Wallet for adding money to Suica.
 Set up Apple Pay with a payment card if you are not using Apple Pay.
-Payment cards issued in your home country work fine, latest info and updates here (note that VISA is currently blocking foreign issue cards for Suica • PASMO • ICOCA use).
+Some foreign issue cards only allow you to add money to Suica when your device is located in Japan.
+Latest info and updates here.

 - Apple ID set up for two-factor authentication.

-- Outside of the nightly 2 am~4 am JST system maintenance downtime.
+- Outside of the nightly 2 am~4 am JST Mobile Suica system maintenance downtime.

 - Robust network connection.